Get to know Michael Garland…

 I get up early.
 I work until late in the day writing or illustrating or painting, then go off for a hike or to play golf.
-My routine is broken when I do authors visits or lectures.
+My routine is broken when I do author visits or lectures.
 I travel all over the country.

 How much of your own life is reflected in your work?

-My father was a New York city policeman, but he wrote verse.
+My father was a New York City policeman, but he wrote verse.
 It seemed like a natural thing to me.
 Of course, we are Irish, so my father being a policeman-poet was no surprise to anyone.

-What was your childhood like?
 Did your upbringing influence the way you write today?